TheThingsIndustries/lorawan-stack-docs/doc/content/devices/adding-devices/_index.md

 ### Onboarding devices using QR codes

-If your device has a QR code, it is a no-brainer to onboard it on {{% tts %}}.
-If your device doesn't have a QR code, you can skip this section.
+If your device has a [TR005 LoRaWAN® Device Identification QR Code](https://lora-alliance.org/resource_hub/tr005-lorawan-device-identification-qr-codes/), it is a no-brainer to onboard it on {{% tts %}}.
+Note not all QR codes on the physical device are scannable.
+If your device doesn't have a QR code or has a vendor specific QR code, you can skip this section.

 Click the **Scan end device QR code** button and allow {{% tts %}} to use your camera.

 {{< figure src="waiting-for-camera.png" alt="Waiting for camera" >}}